ChrisZZhong/chriszzhong.github.io/_posts/2023-03-30-Java8-Stream.md

     System.out.println(stringList); // [ABCD, BCDD, DEFDE, FTR]
 ```

-2. Each person's salary increase 1000
+2. Each person's salary increase 1000 (modify the original list, we can use peek)

 ```Java
 public class StreamTest {